ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/glossary_en.md

 # Multi-world Glossary

 There are many common terms used with different communities when playing in their randomizers.
-This page list and defines the terms common to Archipelago and its randomized games.
+This page lists and defines the terms common to Archipelago and its randomized games.

 # Basics
 ## Item